titastransport/GustiLogistics/README.md

 ![alt text](/sample_images/ProductsIndexPage.png "Products List")

 Two **spreadsheet uploaders** can be seen at the bottom-left of the above page which:
-* Are parsed as an argument in the [params hash](https://gorails.com/episodes/the-params-hash).
+* Are parsed as an argument from the [params hash](https://gorails.com/episodes/the-params-hash).
-* Enable updates of the database on the client's end.
+* Enable the client to update the production database.

 ![alt text](/sample_images/FileUploader.png "File Uploader")

 The Calendar link in the top navbar leads to a **calendar page**, which takes inspiration from this [RailsCast](http://railscasts.com/episodes/213-calendars).
 This calendar:
 * Displays which products should be reordered based on calculated reorder dates.
-* Provides a context of time, which helps my former company envision the bigger picture of ordering, as they need to group orders from different vendors in one vessel from Italy.
+* Provides a context of time, which helps envision the bigger picture of ordering, as orders are grouped from different vendors across Italy into one shipping vessel.

 ![alt text](/sample_images/CalendarPage.png "Calendar Prototype")